DAWKINS INSTITUTE

 Assessing the key stage 3 curriculum

 Assessing student progress is indispensable to effectively implementing the KS3 Computing curriculum.
-We have incorporated formative and summative assessment techniques in each unit.
+A good approach is incorporating formative and summative assessment techniques in each unit.

-Formative Assessment: Each lesson seamlessly integrates numerous opportunities for formative assessment.
-This assessment enables teachers to identify and rectify emerging misconceptions, fostering a dynamic and personalised learning environment and developing an adaptive teaching style.
-The learning objectives are identified at the beginning of each lesson.
-Every lesson also features introductory activities and summaries that offer additional formative assessment opportunities.
+Formative Assessment: Lessons should be designed to integrate numerous formative assessment opportunities seamlessly.
+This assessment would enable teachers to identify and rectify emerging misconceptions, fostering a dynamic and personalised learning environment and developing an adaptive teaching style.
+The learning objectives should be identified at the beginning of each lesson.
+Lessons should feature introductory activities and summaries that offer additional formative assessment opportunities.

-Summative Assessment: To measure comprehensive understanding, each unit includes an optional summative assessment framework, either as a meticulously curated multiple-choice quiz or an extensive project guided by detailed assessment criteria.
+Summative Assessment: To measure comprehensive understanding, each unit should include a summative assessment framework, either as a meticulously curated multiple-choice quiz or an extensive project guided by detailed assessment criteria.
 This two-pronged approach caters to different learning styles, ensuring a comprehensive evaluation of student’s skills and understanding.

 Incorporating Physical Computing in Modern Education

-The units for physical computing in our curriculum are 7.6, dedicated to Programming the Crumble, and 8.6, which focuses on Programming the Microbit.
+The units for physical computing in the suggested curriculum are 7.6, dedicated to Programming the Crumble, and 8.6, which focuses on Programming the Microbit.

 Understanding the Crumble Controller